High Contrast Mode:

 You should also budget for permit fees, depending on your municipal regulations.
 You may also be required to have an inspection on any HVAC work, depending on local bylaws.

 When purchasing an HVAC system for your home, less is not always best.
-It’s tempting to go with the lowest priced system, but given the crucial role your HVAC system will play in your family’s day-to-day life, it’s worth whatever investment you can make.
-Same with choosing an installer -- you may be tempted to save a few bucks by hiring the cheapest-quoted company, but you need an installer that has the right level of experience, expertise, and can provide the quality service necessary for your system over the years.
+It's tempting to go with the lowest priced system, but given the crucial role your HVAC system will play in your family's day-to-day life, it's worth whatever investment you can make.
+Same with choosing an installer -- you may be tempted to save a few bucks by hiring the cheapest-quoted company, but you need an HVAC installation contractor with the right level of experience, expertise, and the ability to provide quality service for your system over the years.

 Still, it's good to have a basic understanding of HVAC system installation.
 Here's a generalized step-by-step breakdown of the process.
 Note that not all steps will apply to all systems.

-Step 1: Choose Your System and Select the Location for Installation
+Step 1: Choose Your HVAC System and Plan the Installation Location

 Determine the best HVAC system for your needs.
 Next, identify where any vents, radiators, blowers, piping, ductwork and the main unit itself will be situated.
 Manufacturer instructions, the load calculation, and your home's layout will influence these decisions.
 Ensure areas are cleaned of any dust or debris before you begin.
 Run piping or ductwork accordingly.